ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-incident-and-ops-shared-table}

 [^mzr1]: Multizone region virtual data centers are limited to allow listed customers.
 For more information, contact your VMware Solutions representative.

 [^mzr2]: Multizone region virtual data centers are limited to allow listed customers.
 For more information, contact your VMware Solutions representative.

-### Incident and operations management for VMware Solutions
+### Incident and operations management for VMware Solutions offerings (other than VMware Shared)
 {: #understand-responsib-incident-and-ops-dedicated}

-The following table describes the responsibilities that are related to incident and operations management for VMware Solutions.
+The following table describes the responsibilities that are related to incident and operations management for all VMware Solutions offerings, other than VMware Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |